Sairat: Soundtrack

-The entirety of "Yad Lagla" and "Zingaat" was sampled by the duo in "Pehli Baar" and "Zingaat", which were songs from the film's Hindi remake Dhadak.

 Release

 Sairat premiered at the 66th Berlin International Film Festival as a part of the Generation 14plus section, where it received a standing ovation.
 The jury was composed of teenagers.
 The film was released domestically on 29 April 2016 in about 200 screens.
 It was released with English subtitles in Maharashtra, Gujarat, Goa, Madhya Pradesh, Delhi, Kolkata, Bhilai, Raipur, Bhiwadi, Karnataka, and Telangana.
 The film screened at more than 450 theatres, over 50 of which were outside Maharashtra.
 Due to Sairat's popularity, additional shows at midnight and 3:00 am were introduced at a theatre in Rahimatpur in Satara district.
 The film was also screened at the India Habitat Centre Film Festival, the Brahmaputra Valley Film Festival, the International Film Festival of India and the Indian Film Festival in The Hague post its theatrical release.
 It was the first Marathi film released in the United Arab Emirates and South Korea.

 In April, Manjule filed a complaint with the Mumbai Police after the film was leaked online two days before its theatrical release.
 The film had a watermark indicating that it was a censor copy, intended for censorship-board officials to review before release.
 In May 2016, a mobile-shop owner in Pune was arrested for piracy.
 Cybercrime police arrested a Byculla (Mumbai)-based cable operator for broadcasting the pirated version of Sairat on his network.
 The film was released on DVD on 1 September 2016, and is also available on Netflix.

+The film is set to be re-released on 21 March 2025 in Maharashtra.